jkozik/signalwireagendsdk/README.md

 ## Summary

-This is the ideal "Hello World" example script to help me learn this API.
+This is the ideal "Hello World" example script to help me learn this SignalWire AI Agent SDK.
 For me, the next step is to study some of the [Agent API Examples](https://github.com/signalwire/signalwire-agents/blob/main/examples/README.md)

 The default setup generated a new Authentication Password, leading to the need to update the SignalWire provisioning after every code change.
 My .env setup makes tinkering much easier to do.